Facebook is the New Rome

 This week, Facebook is once again in the crosshairs of both Congress and the mainstream media, which continues to break devastating stories about the company and the would-be Gordian III who runs it.
 Maybe this time, the pressure will be enough to send Zuck to the Tom-From-MySpace pasture.

 In Imperial Rome, when the generals lost faith in an emperor—which happened with Spinal-Tap-drummer-like frequency during the fourth century’s Age of Chaos—the Praetorian Guard would dispatch him.
 The civilization-collapsing problems of Facebook will not all be solved by the removal of the sociopath on its throne, of course, but the Board of Directors metaphorically tossing Mark Zuckerberg’s metaphorical corpse into the metaphorical Tiber would be a good start.
 Then, they can pick a CEO who is less Caligula and more Antoninus Pius.

 That would give the rest of us—users, lawmakers, enforcement agents, victims of Facebook’s psychological experimentation—more time to figure out how to navigate the brave new world of tech companies as EIC and VOC 2.0.
-As Kukral put it, “As a society, we have not caught up on the ability of tech companies to do the work of a state, and how to regulate that, and what the means for people and governments.”

 Image by the author, based on this photo of A. Pius and Antinous.